apache/druid/docs/tutorials/tutorial-sql-null.md

 The tutorial assumes you are familiar with using the [Query view](./tutorial-sql-query-view.md) to ingest and query data.

+The tutorial also assumes you have not changed any of the default settings for null handling.

 ## Load data with null values

 The tutorial loads some data with null values for string and numeric columns as follows: